WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 ### What software supplies the block filters that Wasabi uses?

-Wasabi can use block filters from a Wasabi backend/indexer or from a Bitcoin node.
+Wasabi can obtain block filters either from a Wasabi backend/indexer or directly from a Bitcoin node.

-By default, the Wasabi indexer serves filters to every client.
+By default, the Wasabi indexer serves filters to all clients.
-The filters a Wasabi indexer provides are Wasabi specific filters (optimized, light-weight) and not standard BIP 158 filters.
+These filters are Wasabi specific (optimized and light-weight) and are not standard BIP 158 filters.
-By using the [Wasabi backend](https://github.com/WalletWasabi/WalletWasabi/tree/master/WalletWasabi.Backend) you trust it to provide valid filters (in case it doesn't, your wallet could display less funds than you actually have).
+When using the [Wasabi backend/indexer](https://github.com/WalletWasabi/WalletWasabi/tree/master/WalletWasabi.Backend) you trust it to provide valid filters.
+If the indexer were to misbehave or fail, your wallet could display fewer funds than you actually control.

-As the client downloads the blocks from a random Bitcoin peer-to-peer node - or your own node - the server cannot spy on which blocks you are interested in.
+Using the filters from an indexer does not compromise the clients' privacy as it downloads the blocks from a random Bitcoin peer-to-peer node (or your own node), so the server cannot spy on which blocks you are interested in.
 Furthermore, the random node will only know which block is needed but it does't know which transaction(s) belongs to the wallet.

 Since Wasabi version [2.6.0](https://github.com/WalletWasabi/WalletWasabi/releases/tag/v2.6.0) Wasabi also works with a Bitcoin node that can supply standard BIP 158 block filters.